What Exactly Is Phishing & What Techniques Are Scammers Using?

 The rise of social networks has given phishing new life.
 After all, social networks are all about sharing.
 It’s not at all unusual for a friend to post a link to a nifty article, so users are less likely to be skeptical, and more likely to click on a phishing link.

 Still, some of these attacks can be fairly harmful.
 Banks have Twitter feeds and Facebook pages too, and fake ones can be used to try and lure users to forged websites, just like a bogus email.
-These accounts can be hacked, too.
-The Bank of Melbourne experienced this, although as is often the case with phishers, the messages sent by the compromised account weren’t of high enough quality to fool many people.
+These accounts can be hacked, too., although as is often the case with phishers, the messages sent by the compromised account weren’t of high enough quality to fool many people.

 Phishing on social networks can be combated the same way as phishing through email.
 Security software and extensions can help.
 You can also use a link preview extension to see if an abbreviated link is sending you where it claims.